AntonioFlores1/Struct-Lesson-implementation/README.md

 1. [Swift Language Reference, Methods](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Methods.html#//apple_ref/doc/uid/TP40014097-CH15-ID234)

 #### Vocabulary
-1. **Base Class** -  a class that does not inherit from another class.
 1. **Encapsulation** - means that objects keep their state information private.
 1. **Initialization** - the process of preparing an instance of a class, structure, or enumeration for use by setting an initial value for each stored property on that instance.
 1. **Instance** - a single and unique member of a class (or structure) that has specified values rather than variables, and represents an object.
 In a non-programming context, you could think of "dog" as a class and your particular pet dog as an instance of that class.